mavlink/mavlink-devguide/en/services/parameter.md

 1. GCS (client) sends [PARAM_SET](../messages/common.md#PARAM_VALUE) specifying the param name to update and its new value (also target system/component and the param type).
 1. GCS starts timout waiting for acknowledgment (in the form of a [PARAM_VALUE](../messages/common.md#PARAM_VALUE) message).
-1. Drone responds with `PARAM_VALUE` containing the updated parameter value (or the old value if the write operation failed).
+1. Drone writes parameter and responds by *broadcasting* a `PARAM_VALUE` containing the updated parameter value to all components/systems.
-   This is a broadcast message (sent to all systems).
-   > **Note** The Drone must acknowledge the `PARAM_SET` with a `PARAM_VALUE` even if the write operation fails.
+   > **Note** The Drone must acknowledge the `PARAM_SET` by broadcasting a `PARAM_VALUE` even if the write operation fails.
+     In this case the `PARAM_VALUE` will be the current/unchanged parameter value.
+1. GCS, and other systems interested in the component's parameters, must update their internal record of the parameter with the new value.

-The drone may restart the sequence the `PARAM_VALUE` acknowledgment is not received within the timeout, or if the write operation fails (the value returned in `PARAM_VALUE` does not match the value set).
+1. The GCS may restart the sequence if the expected `PARAM_VALUE` is not received within the timeout, or if the write operation fails (the value returned in `PARAM_VALUE` does not match the value set).

+> **Warning** A system that did not request the param change may miss updates and fall out of sync.
+For more information, and suggestions for mitigation, see [limitations](#monitoring_unreliable) above.

+<span></span>
 > **Note** The command [MAV_CMD_DO_SET_PARAMETER](../messages/common.md#MAV_CMD_DO_SET_PARAMETER) is not part of the parameter protocol.
   If implemented it can be used to set the value of a parameter using the *enumeration* of the parameter within the remote system is known (rather than the id).
   This has no particular advantage over the parameter protocol methods.

 ## Implementations